Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Ambient Pressure Studies of pristine

 The fit of the ZF-$\mu$SR data was performed using Eq.~\ref{eq:asymmetry}.
 The magnetic (m) and nonmagnetic (nm) components, with corresponding weights $f_{\rm m}$ and $1-f_{\rm m}$, were described using Eqs.~\ref{eq:incommensurate} and \ref{eq:GKT}, respectively.
 The magnetic term (Eq.~\ref{eq:incommensurate}) required the presence of 6 components (5 oscillating and 1 fast relaxing) for the low-temperature data ($T\lesssim 90$~K), and 3 components (2 oscillating and 1 fast relaxing) for the high-temperature data ($T\gtrsim 90$~K).

-The temperature evolution of magnetic volume fractions ($f_1$ to $f_6$) is shown in Fig.~\ref{fig:Ambient-pressure_muons}~(f).
-The total magnetic fraction $f_{\rm m}$ represents the sum of individual $f_i$ components ($f_{\rm m}=\sum f_i$).
-The solid line corresponds to the fit\cite{Khasanov_PRL_2008}:
+The temperature evolution of magnetic volume fractions ($f_{\rm m,1}$ to $f_{\rm m,6}$) is shown in Fig.~\ref{fig:Ambient-pressure_muons}~(f).
+The total magnetic fraction $f_{\rm m}$ represents the sum of individual $f_{{\rm m,}i}$ components ($f_{\rm m}=\sum f_{{\rm m,}i}$).
+The solid line corresponds to the fit by means of the phenomenological expression:\cite{Khasanov_PRL_2008}

 where $f_{\rm m}(0)$ and $\Delta T_{\rm SDW}$ represent the zero-temperature value of the magnetic fraction and the width of the SDW transition, respectively.
 The fit yields $f_{\rm m}(0) = 0.98(1)$, $T_{\rm SDW} = 131.8(4)$~K, and $\Delta T_{\rm SDW} = 3.8(3)$~K. Consequently, below the SDW transition, nearly 100\% of the sample response is attributed to the magnetic contribution.
 The sharpness of the magnetic transition [$\Delta T_{\rm SDW} = 3.8(3)$~K] suggests that magnetism in La$_4$Ni$_3$O$_{10}$ sets in homogeneously.